Skip to Main Content

 Step 5: Identify databases for search

 Cochrane Handbook for Systematic Reviews considers CENTRAL, MEDLINE, and Embase as three of the most important databases to use in your review.
 Although many databases overlap in content, you need to search multiple databases to be as comprehensive as possible.
-Make sure to choose databases that are appropriate to your topic.
+Make sure to choose subject databases that are appropriate to your topic.
 Commonly used databases include:

 Step 6: Create & Register a Protocol